Skip to Content

 According to Mapping Police Violence, 1,098 people were killed by police in 2019.
 Black people accounted for 24% of the total despite comprising only 13% of the population.

-Some argue the militarization of policing is one of the reasons the use of deadly force continues to be a problem.
+Some argue that the militarization of policing is one reason the use of deadly force continues to be a problem.
 In 1996, the U.S. passed a law that allowed the Department of Defense to provide surplus “military grade” equipment to police and sheriff’s departments.
 Since that law was passed, police and sheriff’s departments throughout the country have received military weapons and equipment worth billions, and that does not take into account the money spent from expansive police budgets throughout the country.

 Militarized policing – in which force is more often used as the first resort – disproportionately impacts Black communities.
 Jeronimo Janez, the police officer who shot and killed Philando Castile in 2019, attended a training session that Grossman co-taught.